Germany and NATO urge Russia to de-escalate on Ukraine border | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chancellor Olaf Scholz and NATO Secretary General Jens Stoltenberg said Russia faces severe consequences if it invades Ukraine.
-The two leaders met for talks in Berlin
+Chancellor Olaf Scholz and NATO Secretary-General Jens Stoltenberg said Russia faces severe consequences if it invades Ukraine.
+Stoltenberg has invited Russia and NATO for talks to address concerns on both sides.

 Servicemen take part in the military drills held by motorized infantry units of Russia's Southern Military District